music-encoding/guidelines/_guidelines-v3/01-shared/01-sharedStructuralElements/02-sharedMusicElement/03-sharedMdivContent.md

 The most common (non-analytical, non-editorial) use of {% include link elem="section" %} and
 {% include link elem="ending" %} elements is illustrated below:

-{% include plainExample.html example="examples/shared/shared-sample008.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample008.xml" valid="true" %}
 Within {% include link elem="section" %} elements, several methods of organization are possible, depending upon the notational style of the source material and the encoder's needs.
 For example, when the MEI.cmn module is used, the default organization is